Björn (Swedish king 829): The extent of Björn's kingdom

 The Vita is vague about the geography of Sweden, and there is no way of telling if the power of King Björn extended beyond the Mälaren Valley.
+When speaking of Ansgar's second visit to the Swedes in about 852, the Vita states that "almost the entirety of that land consists of islands", suggesting a mainly coastal and insular polity.
 The Vita Karoli Magni, written around the time of Ansgar's visit, has a short description of the Baltic region: "There is a bay which stretches from the western ocean in eastern direction, of unknown length but with a breadth that may not exceed 150 kilometers, while it is less at many sites.
 Many people live around this bay, Danes and Swedes, which we call Norsemen, live both on the northern shore and all the islands in the bay.
 The southern coast is however inhabited by Slavs, Aesti and a number of other people".
 This account, together with other sources from the 9th century, seems to indicate that the Danes and Swedes were the main Nordic peoples known to the continental authors, and that Björn's sphere of power was not merely local.